PRGTZ/PRGTZ/README.md

-- 👋 Hi, I’m @PRGTZ o Pablo o Bob
+- 👋 Hi, I’m @PRGTZ or Pablo
-- 👀 I’m interested in robotics
+- 👀 I’m interested in robotics, computer vision and electronics
-- 🌱 I’m currently learning computer vision
+- 🌱 I’m currently learning C++ with Cisco Networking
 - 💞️ I’m looking to collaborate on high tech projects